uh-joan/history-intro/README.md

 ## How to use

-The two main directives are ng-intro-options and ng-intro-method.
+The two main directives are `ng-intro-options` and `ng-intro-method`.

 ###Setting Options

-<pre> ng-intro-options="IntroOptions" </pre>
+`ng-intro-options="IntroOptions"`

-Create a $scope.IntroOptions in your controller which contains the intro.js options.
-The options are exactly the same as the original.
+Create a `$scope.IntroOptions` in your controller which contains the intro.js options.
 This also allows you to modify the options as part of your controller behavior if necessary.
-You don't have to use IntroOptions, you can specify some other name.

 ###Start method

-ng-intro-method="CallMe"
+`ng-intro-method="CallMe"`

-The directive will create a method on $scope.CallMe so that you can invoke it yourself later.
-Make sure the there isn't a method CallMe already in your controller.
-You don't have to use CallMe, you can specify some other name.
+The directive will create a method on `$scope.CallMe` so that you can invoke it yourself later.
+Make sure the there isn't a method `CallMe` already in your controller.
+You don't have to use `CallMe`, you can specify some other name.

 ###Call the start method

 You can invoke it from an event such a click,

-ng-click="CallMe();"
+`ng-click="CallMe();"`

 ##It uses: